 The first step in every supply chain management process is planning.
 To come up with the best possible way to fulfill the end requirement is the first strategic aim of the process.
 There is a list of key components like warehouse design, plant location and its size, delivery models, and many more that need to be identified.
 Additionally, transportation cost modeling and warehouse efficiency models are the other components that need to be developed and without which the supply chain management process would be incomplete.

 To find out the most reliable raw material suppliers and establish a smooth production process are the two critical steps in every supply chain management process.
 Companies should assess supplier performance if they are working with a network of suppliers or having inventory management or asset management problems.

 This step is a crucial one as a perceivable shape is given to existing plans through manufactured products that are at the final stage of execution.
 Results are in a way quantified to achieve maximum efficiency.

-This step of the supply chain management process is the core responsibility of the managers as they have to ensure the correct delivery of product or services at the right quantity, the right time, and the right location through suitable carriers.
-Modern IT tools are required at this stage to keep a track of delivery channels like warehouse networks, inventory, invoice, and payment receipts.
+This step of the supply chain management process is the core responsibility of the managers as they have to ensure the correct delivery of products or services at the right quantity, the right time, and the right location through suitable carriers.
+Modern IT tools are required at this stage to keep track of delivery channels like warehouse networks, inventory, invoices, and payment receipts.